brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc.(ex below) Make deeper bios
-- Add the Save/Load game logic
-- Add interrogation to the game, using the NPCs in the saved game; this is a debug function that can be called from whatever screen, since this is a text-only thing
+- Add interrogation to the game, using the NPCs in the running game; this is a debug function that can be  called from whatever screen, since this is a text-only thing
 - turn on collision between each NPC in order for them to interact with one another(setup for convos w each other)
+- augment action model in order to allow NPCs to find and collide with one another so they may converse,interact,etc
 - (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
 - Add a zero-player mode